Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Bi-level Model of fleet Operator and Customers

 \subsection{Mathematical Model of Fleet Operator}

 We propose to use a directed graph to characterize the relation between depots and customers.
-The transportation network is modeled as a directed graph $G(\mathcal{V},\mathcal{E})$, where $\mathcal{V}=\{v_1,\ldots,v_n\}$ represents start depot, end depot, as well as customer nodes, and $\mathcal{E}$ denotes the set of paths with $(i,j)\in\mathcal{E}$ denoting a path from vertex $i$ to $j$.
-The start depot and end depot are denoted as $v_1$ and $v_n$ respectively.
-We denote $T_{ij}$ as the travel time of paths between nodes $i,j\in \mathcal{V}$ respectively.
-The binary variable $x_{ij}^k$ represents whether vehicle $k$ is assigned to traverse path $ij$.
-In addition, $c_i$ denotes a unified cost vector which represents both the vehicle usage fee $c_{v}$ and the negative delivery fee $-\mathscr{M}_i$: $c_i=\left\{
+The transportation network is modeled as a directed graph $G(\mathcal{V},\mathcal{E})$, where $\mathcal{V}=\{v_1,v_n\}\cup\mathcal{R}$ denotes the start depot $v_1$, the end depot $v_n$, and the set of customer nodes $\mathcal{R}$, as well as $\mathcal{E}$ stands for the set of paths with $i,j\in\mathcal{V}$ denoting a path from node $i$ to node $j$.
+We denote the start depot and end depot by $v_1$ and $v_n$, respectively.
+Let $T_{ij}$ be the travel time of paths between nodes $i,j\in \mathcal{V}$.
+Besides, the binary variable $x_{ij}^k$ denotes whether vehicle $k$ is assigned to traverse path $ij$.
+Besides, $c_i$ stands for a unified cost vector consisting of both the negative delivery fee $-\mathscr{M}_i$ and the vehicle usage fee $c_{v}$: $c_i=\left\{

 \right. $.